cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 ### Using a Custom Image

 In environments where the default `debian:latest` image is not supported, you can use a custom image.
-The custom image must have the latest Cado Host Linux binary located at `/tmp/cado-host-static/cado-host`.
-However, Cado recommends using the default `debian:latest` image for supportability.
+The custom image must have the latest / Forensic Acquisition and Investigation Host Linux binary located at `/tmp/cado-host-static/cado-host`.
+However, / Forensic Acquisition and Investigation recommends using the default `debian:latest` image for supportability.

 ### Root Access

-By default, Cado Host requires root access to access the underlying container file system (usually under `/proc/{PID}/root`).
-The `runuser` command with the root user is also required to give the Cado Host process the appropriate UID and GID.
+By default, / Forensic Acquisition and Investigation Host requires root access to access the underlying container file system (usually under `/proc/{PID}/root`).
+The `runuser` command with the root user is also required to give the / Forensic Acquisition and Investigation Host process the appropriate UID and GID.

 For Kubernetes v1.30 or later, you can optionally use the "Run as non-root user" option, which leverages the [sysadmin](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/) profile to access the container file system.

 ## Private Clusters with No Network Access

-Cado requires access to the Kubernetes control plane API to acquire containers via the user interface.
+/ Forensic Acquisition and Investigation requires access to the Kubernetes control plane API to acquire containers via the user interface.
 If network access to the Kubernetes API is not available, alternate options for acquiring data are needed.

 ### Private AKS Clusters

-Cado can acquire private AKS clusters using the normal user interface, thanks to Azure's "command invoke" feature for private clusters.
+/ Forensic Acquisition and Investigation can acquire private AKS clusters using the normal user interface, thanks to Azure's "command invoke" feature for private clusters.

 ### Private GKE Clusters

 Please use the **Alternate Private EKS Cluster Access** method described above.

-Cado is exploring support for private GKE clusters through public endpoints on private clusters via the "normal" method.
+/ Forensic Acquisition and Investigation is exploring support for private GKE clusters through public endpoints on private clusters via the "normal" method.

 ### Private EKS Clusters

 Private EKS clusters can be configured to be accessible only from within the VPC they reside in or connected networks (e.g., peered VPCs).
 If the cluster is configured with "Private endpoint only," you will need to use a method like VPC peering or another connection option to access the API.

-If Cado cannot access the cluster endpoint, you can use the **Alternate Private EKS Cluster Access** method described above.
+If / Forensic Acquisition and Investigation cannot access the cluster endpoint, you can use the **Alternate Private EKS Cluster Access** method described above.

 #### Alternate Private EKS Cluster Access

-If the Cado platform does not have access to the cluster endpoint, you can acquire data by deploying the Cado Host acquisition script.
+If the / Forensic Acquisition and Investigation platform does not have access to the cluster endpoint, you can acquire data by deploying the Host acquisition script.

 To do this, connect to your EKS cluster using a command like: